redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Use one Bloom filter per user, checked for every transaction.
 Provide an extremely fast response (local latency).
 Replicate in different regions in case the user moves.
 Prevent decreasing performance with scale.

-Using RedisBloom for this type of application provides these benefits:
+Using Probabilistic for this type of application provides these benefits:

 - Fast transaction completion
 - Decreased possibility for transaction to brake in case of network partitions (connection needs to be kept open for a shorter time)